processing/p5.js-website-legacy/contributor_docs/Adding_examples.md

   ```

 ## Make an issue

-  1.Open a new issue on the [p5.js-website repository](https://github.com/processing/p5.js-website/issues) listing the examples you are creating with your name, so efforts aren't duplicated.
+1. Open a new issue on the [p5.js-website repository](https://github.com/processing/p5.js-website/issues) listing the examples you are creating with your name, so efforts aren't duplicated.

 ## Create your example